 - In some older people, constipation – which is often associated with Parkinson’s – can result in faeces collecting in the rectum.
 This can result in difficulties in bladder emptying, which may be because of pressure on the urethra, or mediated by the nerves in the region.
 The bladder is then unable to empty and may continue distending, causing dribbling incontinence.

 - Anticholinergic medications can also make emptying problems worse.

 Treating and managing bladder problems

-It is important to discuss any bladder difficulties, including those listed below, with your doctor, even if this is embarrassing.
+It is important to discuss any bladder difficulties, including those listed below, with your doctor, even if this may appear embarrassing.
 Your doctor will then be able to properly assess and treat any problems, for example:

 - pain when urinating.